0llievr/Neomon/README.md

 [__Changsoo Jung__](https://usabilityengineering.github.io/uxportfolio-cjung5/)
  * Phase1 - Analyzed mock data and wrote the Findings and Conclusions section.
  * Phase2 - Built the wireframe and a prototype.
 Added images and titles on the phase2.
- * Phase3 - Built the prototype.
+ * Phase3 - Built the prototype and wrote the summary.

 [__Daniel Lopez__](https://usabilityengineering.github.io/uxportfolio-dlopez77-csuchico/)
  * Phase1 - Wrote the Caveats and Methods section.